 Best ways to spend 50,000 Altitude points

 By far the best way to use the Altitude Reserve’s 50,000-point bonus is for travel, as your points are worth 1.5 cents each when redeemed in the Altitude Rewards travel portal.
+This means you can book $750 worth of travel.
 You can use points to book travel directly with airlines, hotels, cruise lines, car rental companies and other transit services like taxis and limousines.
 Just keep in mind that a minimum purchase of $250 is required for car rental redemptions and $500 for lodging redemptions.

 Cash back redemptions with the Altitude Reserve will force you to sacrifice point value, garnering just 1 cent per point.
 Though this isn’t a terrible value, it certainly won’t do as much to make up the card’s $400 annual fee.

-The Altitude Go’s 25,000-point bonus, on the other hand, is worth $250, however you redeem your points.
+The Altitude Go’s 25,000-point bonus, on the other hand, is worth $250, however you redeem your points, and the Altitude Connect’s bonus value is $500.
 You can book travel, get a statement credit or opt for gift cards or merchandise, all at a flat value of 1 cent per point.

-Should you apply for the Altitude Go or the Altitude Reserve?
+Should you apply for the Altitude Go, Altitude Connect or the Altitude Reserve?

-Both the Altitude Go and Altitude Reserve will give you a chance to secure a relatively large sign-up bonus and could offer good long-term value if you fit their ideal user profile.
-But the differences between the two options are pretty clear cut.
+Any of U.S. Bank’s Altitude cards will give you a chance to secure a relatively large sign-up bonus and could offer good long-term value if you fit their ideal user profile.
+But the differences between the three options are pretty clear cut.

 If luxury travel is your priority, the Altitude Reserve card is worth a look – thanks to its generous sign-up bonus and inflated point value when you redeem for travel through the Altitude Rewards portal.
 Its annual travel credits and other perks should also help offset its large annual fee.
 Then again, $400 may be hard for frugal cardholders to stomach, regardless.